Ishakarn02/Malicious_Url_detection/README.md

 1. **Feature Extraction**:
    - Parsed URLs to derive meaningful features like `URL length`, `number of special characters`, `query parameters`, and `subdomain levels`.
-   - Identified patterns such as `presence of IP in the domain` and `HTTPS usage` to improve malicious detection.
+   - Identified patterns such as `presence of numeric patterns in the domain` and `HTTPS presence` to improve malicious detection.

 2. **Data Balancing and Scaling**:
    - SMOTE was applied to address class imbalance, ensuring equal representation of target classes.